divyam1233/Induction-Programme-/README.md

 * Er.
 Ravinder Garg — Chief Engineer, Municipal Corporation, Ludhiana
 * Er.
 Rakesh Kumar — GNDEC Alumnus (Batch 1991), ADC Ludhiana

-The event concluded with a Vote of Thanks by Dr. K.S.Mann, HOD IT.
+The event in auditorium concluded with a Vote of Thanks by Dr. K.S.Mann, HOD IT.

+Eventually there was a department tour for every branch just to give us the knowledge regarding our respective branches and subjects.
+There we got to know the concept of mentorship.
+After that we were told about working of labs.

+Hence the event culminated on a happy note.

 # Day 2
 The induction program continued with more engaging activities.
 From exploring values to assessing skills, the day was packed with a purpose!

 English and Maths Proficiency Tests were conducted for all streams to assess foundational skills.
+The tests included questions from grassroot level to competency level to check the retaining power and test our knowledge of previous classes.

+After that CSE and IT students gathered in auditorium for expert talks by:
+* Dr. Priya Darshni on "Universal Human Values – 1"
+* Dr. Arvind Dhingra on student development via STEP & TAC
+* Dr. Arashdeep Singh on "Food: A Pivotal Role in Student's Overall Wellness"

+Buddy4Study team guided students on scholarship opportunities for 1st year.